pivotal/docs-tap/cli-plugins/apps/getting-started/installation.hbs.md

-# Install the Apps CLI plug-in
+# Install the Tanzu Apps CLI

-This topic tells you how to install the Apps CLI plug-in on Tanzu Application Platform (commonly known as TAP).
+This topic tells you how to install the Tanzu Apps CLI on Tanzu Application Platform (commonly known as TAP).

 ## Prerequisites

 Ensure that you installed or updated the core Tanzu CLI.
 For more information, see [Install Tanzu CLI](../../../install-tanzu-cli.hbs.md#install-cli).

-## Install Apps CLI Plug-in
+## Install Tanzu Apps CLI

 From VMware Tanzu CLI
-: Install Apps CLI plug-in:
+: Install Tanzu Apps CLI:

   ```console
   tanzu plugin install apps --group vmware-tap/default:{{ vars.tap_version }}